frictionlessdata/datapackage/data-packages/index.md

 ### Resource Schemas

-The value for the `schema` field on a `resource` MUST be a Hash or a string that "references" a Hash as detailed below.
+The value for the `schema` field on a `resource` MUST be an Object or a string that "references" an Object as detailed below.

 <div class="alert" markdown="block">
-NOTE: the Data Package specification places no restrictions on the form of this Hash.
+NOTE: the Data Package specification places no restrictions on the form of this Object.
 This flexibility enables specific communities to define schemas appropriate for the data they manage.
 As an example, the [Tabular Data Package][tdp] specification requires the schema value to conform to [JSON Table Schema][jts].